babu-cat/civicrm-user-guide-ca/docs/common-workflows/importing-data-into-civicrm.md

-# Importing Data into CiviCRM
+# Importació de dades en el CiviCRM

 Most organisations have data in sources outside CiviCRM, such as previously used database platforms, spreadsheets created on the fly for